 Ghermezian raised funds for his first retail development —the West Edmonton Mall — through a series of land deals.
 A decade later, in 1992, he opened Triple Five’s most famous retail development, the Mall of America in Bloomington, Minnesota.

 Today, Jacob’s grandson Don Ghermezian, is CEO of Triple Five.
 His son, Nader Ghermezian, is chairman.
 While Triple Five has its hands in a number of businesses, including financial advisory in Canada, retail development remains its bread and butter.

 Its two largest recent projects are mega-malls: the American Dream Meadowlands in New Jersey, and the American Dream Miami in Florida.
-Both have been hotly debated and are sprawling mixed-use entertainment complexes that will feature them parks, indoor ski slopes and other offerings.
+Both have been hotly debated and are sprawling mixed-use entertainment complexes that will feature theme parks, indoor ski slopes and other offerings.

 American Dream Meadowlands has started and stalled over the last 16 years, and when complete will cost around $5 billion, according to published reports.
 Triple Five secured $1.2 billion in tax-exempt bonds and a $1.6 billion private construction loan for the project last year.